microsoft/WPF-Samples/Sample Applications/Win11ThemeGallery/README.md

         ```
     - Build the WPF repository by running the command: `.\build.cmd -plat x64`
     - If the WPF build fails, install the components mentioned in [wpf.vsconfig](https://github.com/dotnet/wpf/blob/main/Documentation/wpf.vsconfig).
-    - Update the `WpfRepoRoot` with it's path in `Win11ThemeGallery.csproj` file.
+    - Update the `WpfRepoRoot` with it's path in `WPFGallery.csproj` file.